aztfmod/documentation/website/docs/fundamentals/intro.md

 This level contains the application configuration **delegated for application teams**.

 It contains for example Azure Kubernetes Services Cluster, API Management services and all its dependency to deliver a service.
-This can be sourced from Azure landing zones solution accelerators, a custom solutions implemented using CAF module or any other Terraform code.
+This can be sourced from Azure landing zones solution accelerators, a custom solutions implemented using Azure Terraform SRE module or any other Terraform code.

 The following pictures illustrates the split between level 3 and 4:
 ![Data and AI landing zones accross level 3 and 4](./pictures/terraform-model-levels3-4.png)